 Collections Care Team members work on most Tuesdays and Fridays, year-round, from 1:00 pm to 3:00 pm, and at other days and times by arrangement.

 Volunteers work in one or more of the following capacities:

 Collections Care: Collections Care involves cataloging, tagging, storing, organizing, preserving, making a computer record of, and photographing artifacts in the Museum's collection.
 Previous experience in a library or museum setting is helpful, but not necessary.
 You will receive all the training you need here at the Newark Historical Society Museum.
 Students looking for experience in museum studies fields are encouraged to volunteer.

 Facilities: Facilites maintenance involves building, maintaining, and caring for the museum and its displays.
 Most tasks are easy for anyone who is handy with tools.
 Creative minds are wanted for help in constructing and maintaining museum displays.
-Occasionally the Facilities Team is asked to help set up Historical Society displays at outside events such as Newark Community Day in September or Newark Day in June.
+Occasionally the Facilities Team is asked to help set up Historical Society displays at outside events such as Newark Community Day in September.

 Display: Volunteers who are interested in designing museum displays can work with the Collections Care and Facilities volunteers to present the best of Newark's history.
 Help is needed to improve standing exhibits and to design rotating displays.
 You can be responsible for an exhibit from start to finish, and you can take pleasure in having your display enjoyed by the visitors to our Museum.